Student Grant Program

-- If student tutorial rates are available for the event (currently, FAST and LISA), please contact the Conference Department via email@example.com as soon as possible after registration opens to reserve your space for tutorials.
+- If student tutorial rates are available for the event (currently, FAST and LISA), please contact the Conference Department as soon as possible after registration opens to reserve your space for tutorials.
 You may do this even before registering for the conference.
 On your grant application form, please list the student tutorial rate for tutorial sessions.

-- Upload your student ID for validation.
-Please sign in to your account or register for an account.
-You will need to scan a copy of your current student ID or include a link to your specific school-hosted Web site. (generic department or research Web site links are NOT acceptable).
+- Upload your student identification card ("student ID") for validation.
+Please sign in to your account, or register for an account.
+You will need to upload a scan or photograph of your current student ID, or include a link to your specific school-hosted website (generic department or research website links are NOT acceptable).